 The cats were originally kept by the fishermen to eat mice.
 Today cats thrive on the island and outnumber the people.
 Dogs are prohibited on Tashirojima, and the locals feed the felines, believing they bring good luck.
 The island also houses a Shinto cat shrine.
 Vets check up on the cats, making sure they are healthy.
 And tourists visit the island just to see the cats.

 Similar to Tashirojima, another “cat island” is Aoshima in Ehime Prefecture.
-Only sixteen people live on Aoshima, so like on Tashirojima, the cats outnumber the humans by a large margin.
-Aoshima has become popular recently after Twitter user Kolmetoista uploaded the following photos of cats that live on the island.
+Only 16 people live on Aoshima, so like on Tashirojima, the cats outnumber the humans by a large margin.
+Aoshima has become popular recently after Twitter user Kolmetoista uploaded the following photos (which have gone viral as memes) of cats that live on the island.